wpilibsuite/frc-docs/source/docs/software/vscode-overview/wpilib-commands-vscode.rst

 - **WPILib: Build Robot Code** - Builds open project using GradleRIO
 - **WPILib: Create a new project** - Create a new robot project
 - **WPILib C++: Refresh C++ Intellisense** - Force an update to the C++ Intellisense configuration.
-- **WPILib C++: Select current C++ toolchain** - Select the toolchain to use for Intellisense (i.e. desktop vs. roboRIO vs...).
+- **WPILib C++: Select Current C++ Toolchain** - Select the toolchain to use for Intellisense (i.e. desktop vs. roboRIO vs...).
 This is the same as clicking the current mode in the bottom right status bar.
-- **WPILib C++ Select Enabled C++ Intellisense Binary Types** - Switch Intellisense between static, shared, and executable
+- **WPILib C++: Select Enabled C++ Intellisense Binary Types** - Switch Intellisense between static, shared, and executable
 - **WPILib: Cancel currently running tasks** - Cancel any tasks the WPILib extension is currently running
 - **WPILib: Change Auto Save On Deploy Setting** - Change whether files are saved automatically when doing a Deploy.
 This defaults to Enabled.
 - **WPILib: Change Auto Start RioLog on Deploy Setting** - Change whether RioLog starts automatically on deploy.
 This defaults to Enabled.